 The Earth’s axial tilt

-The tilt in the axis of the Earth is called its obliquity.
-This angle changes with time, and over about 41 000 years it moves from 22.1 degrees to 24.5 degrees and back again.
+The tilt in the axis of the Earth is called its ‘obliquity’.
+This angle changes with time, and over about 41 000 years it moves from 22.1° to 24.5° and back again.
 When the angle increases the summers become warmer and the winters become colder.

 The Earth’s precession

-Greenhouse gases include carbon dioxide (CO2), methane and water vapour.
-Water vapour is the most abundant greenhouse gas in the atmosphere, but it stays in the atmosphere for a much shorter period of time, just a few days.
-Methane stays in the atmosphere for about 9 years until it is removed by oxidation into CO2 and water.
-Carbon dioxide stays in the atmosphere much longer, from years to centuries, contributing to longer periods of warming.
+Greenhouse gases include carbon dioxide (CO2), methane (CH4) and water vapour.
+Water vapour is the most abundant greenhouse gas in the atmosphere, but it stays in the atmosphere for a much shorter period of time: just a few days.
+CH4 stays in the atmosphere for about nine years until it is removed by oxidation into CO2 and water.
+CO2 stays in the atmosphere much longer, from years to centuries, contributing to longer periods of warming.
 These gases trap solar radiation in the Earth’s atmosphere, making the climate warmer.